Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Interactions and Their Duals

-For example, on the three variable lattice in figure \ref{fig:lattices_strings}, the dual interaction of $X$ is
+For example, on~the three variable lattice in Figure~\ref{fig:lattices_strings}, the~dual interaction of $X$ is

+which is similar to the 2-point interaction $I_{YZ}$ defined in Equation \eqref{eq:2-point}, now~conditioned on $X=1$ instead of 0.
+Note the difference between dual mutual information and dual interactions here; the dual mutual information of $X$ describes the effect on the mutual information from \textit{marginalising} over $X$, whereas the dual interaction of $X$ describes the effect on an interaction when \textit{fixing} $X=1$.
+This reflects a fundamental difference between mutual information and the interactions, in that the former is an \textit{averaged} quantity and the~latter a \textit{pointwise} quantity.

-Which is similar to the 2-point interaction $I_{YZ}$ defined in equation \ref{eq:2-point}, except conditioned on $X=1$ instead of 0.
-Dual interactions should probably be called co-interactions, but to avoid confusion with the term co-information (already in use to refer to higher-order mutual information) I will instead refer to the dual interactions as outeractions.
-Outeractions are just interactions, conditioned on certain variables being 1 instead of 0.
-This makes them no longer equal to the Ising interactions between Boolean variables, but there are situations in which an interaction is more interesting in the context with $Z=1$ instead of $Z=0$, for example if $Z$ is always 1 in all situations of interest.
+Dual interactions should probably be called co-interactions; however,~to avoid confusion with the term co-information, we instead refer to them simply as dual interactions.
+Dual interactions are interactions that are conditioned on certain variables being 1 instead of 0.
+This makes them no longer equal to the Ising interactions between Boolean variables; however,~there are situations in which an interaction is more interesting in the context of $Z=1$ instead of $Z=0$, for~example, if $Z$ is always 1 in the data under~consideration.